microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-api-overview.md

 Microsoft Intelligent Security Graph is a unified platform for combatting cyberthreats.
 It powers real-time threat protection for Microsoft products and services and supports an ecosystem of integrated solutions.

-The security API for the Microsoft Graph makes it easy to connect with and extend the Intelligent Security Graph.
-Leverage the Microsoft Graph to build security solutions that consolidate and correlate security alerts from multiple sources, unlock contextual data to inform investigations, and automate security operations for greater efficiency.
+The security API in Microsoft Graph makes it easy to connect with and extend Intelligent Security Graph.
+Use Microsoft Graph to build security solutions that consolidate and correlate security alerts from multiple sources, unlock contextual data to inform investigations, and automate security operations for greater efficiency.

 ## Why connect to the Intelligent Security Graph?

-By connecting with Microsoft and partner security solutions that are part of the Intelligent Security Graph, you can more readily realize and enrich the value of these solutions.
-Use the security API to:
+By using the security API to connect with Microsoft and partner security solutions that are part of the Intelligent Security Graph, you can more readily realize and enrich the value of these solutions.

 ### Unify and standardize alert management

-Correlate alerts across security solutions more easily with a common alert schema, write code once to integrate alerts from any Microsoft Graph integrated security solution, and keep alert status and assignments in sync across all solutions.
-Also, stream alerts to security information and event management (SIEM) solutions such as Splunk and IBM QRadar via [Azure Monitor](https://blogs.msdn.microsoft.com/azuresecurity/2016/08/23/azure-log-siem-configuration-steps/).
+Correlate alerts across security solutions more easily with a common alert schema.
+Write code once to integrate alerts from any Microsoft Graph integrated security solution, and keep alert status and assignments in sync across all solutions.
+You can also stream alerts to security information and event management (SIEM) solutions such as Splunk and IBM QRadar via [Azure Monitor](https://blogs.msdn.microsoft.com/azuresecurity/2016/08/23/azure-log-siem-configuration-steps/).

 ### Federated security aggregation service